openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs_driver.rst

 more about configuring Ceph clients to access the shares created using this driver, please see the `Ceph documentation`_

-And when guests access CephFS through NFS, an NFS-Ganesha server mediates access to CephFS.
+And when guests access CephFS through NFS, an NFS-Ganesha server (or CephFS NFS service) mediates access to CephFS.
 The driver enables access control by managing the NFS-Ganesha server's exports.

 Supported Operations